erizov/Professor/semester_08/lecture_47_support_systems/sla_management/univer.en.md

 ## Algorithm Definition

-Sla Management is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+SLA Management is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Sla Management is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+SLA Management works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science